By Wendy Stoltz / Last Modified On January 15, 2023

 Pure Vanilla Extract - Vanilla goes so perfectly with the sweet lemon flavor of these cookies.

-Powdered Sugar - Mixed with lemon juice and zest, powdered sugar helps create the shiny, sweet glaze on these gluten free cookies.
+Powdered Sugar - Mixed with lemon juice and zest, powdered sugar helps create these gluten-free cookies' shiny, sweet glaze.

-If you have any questions on how to make these gluten-free lemon cookies, please leave a comment below and I will get back to you.
+If you have any questions about making Gluten-Free Lemon Cookies, please leave a comment, and we will get back to you as soon as possible.

-- In a medium mixing bowl, whisk together the gluten-free flour blend, baking powder, and kosher salt.
-Set aside.
+- Whisk together the gluten-free flour blend, baking powder, and kosher salt in a medium mixing bowl.
+Set aside the gluten-free flour mixture.
 Then in a large mixing bowl, cream together butter and granulated sugar until light and fluffy.

 - Add the egg, lemon juice, lemon zest, and vanilla extract.
 Mix until combined.